Mojtaba-Kazmi/angelica-uniforms/content/markdown/blogposts/anti-fatigue-mats-productivity.md

 Anti-fatigue mats often come with slip-resistant surfaces, making them a safer option for wet or oily environments.
 This not only protects employees from accidents but also keeps them focused on their work.

 #### 5. **Boosted Morale**
-When employees feel that their comfort and well-being are prioritized, it can significantly boost morale.
+When employees feel that their comfort and well-being are prioritised, it can significantly boost morale.
 Happier employees are more likely to be productive and committed to their roles.

 ### Ideal Industries for Anti-Fatigue Mats